amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 respected public views at that time and era.

-We must be so lucky that Constitution is not actually anti homosexuals, and in that we must thank the writers.
+We must be so lucky that Constitution is not actually anti homosexuals, and in that we must thank the writers (in that case SC would have fought any attempts by govt to remove 377, even if SC believed 377 should be removed).

 **377 is not the problem**

 The most important point I would like to make is that 377 is not the problem.
-It has one problem, its vague and threatens every citizen as any vague law does.
-But since vague laws are judged not just based on the wording of the law, but the entire set of cases histories on how they were invoked, the initial vagueness of 377 has been more or less solidified in a precise set of rules in the 200 or so cases in which it was applied.
-Anyone saying its free for anyones interpretation is lying.

-Other than that, 377 has almost never been invoked against regular homosexuals.
+377 has almost never been invoked against regular homosexuals.
 Homosexuals are technically criminal, but pragmatically, the real problem they face is social.

-The reason entire country wants court to decide on this is because they fear if it was left to parliament it will never happen, as they sense the predominant opinion of the majority of the country is very anti homosexuality.
+The reason educated country wants court to decide on this is because they fear if it was left to parliament it will never happen, as they sense the predominant opinion of the majority of the country is very anti homosexuality.
+This is how anti homosexuality our society is.

 This is the real problem, not the SC, not the law.
 In our country they are treated like criminals, not because of 377 but because this is how